harram456/Transportation-Project/README.md

 where `ACCOUNT` is null                      -- `TYPE` group by `TYPE`;            --  Account = 2243,  card = 47,   cash = 1  (null values)

---   As we know that `TYPE` card having `OTHER INFO` any serial number(eg 12, 123) means it booked from company website so account will be GETCAB
+--   As we know that `TYPE` card having `OTHER INFO` any serial number(eg 12, 123) means it booked from company website so account will be Gc

 select*